marcelotduarte/cx_Freeze/doc/src/script.rst

     on Windows or placed in the target directory for other platforms (ignored by Python app from Microsoft Store)

+.. option:: --manifest NAME

+    the name of manifest which should be included in the executable itself (Windows only - ignored by Python app from Microsoft Store)

+.. option:: --uac-admin

+    creates a manifest for an application that will request elevation (Windows only - ignored by Python app from Microsoft Store)

 .. option:: --shortcut-name NAME

     the name to give a shortcut for the executable when included in